Dental Implants vs Crowns – Understanding the Benefits of Both Options

 - More affordable

 Dental crowns can be used to improve a tooth’s appearance and provide support for surrounding teeth when the tooth’s root is still viable.
 In comparison, dental implants are an excellent solution for a gap in your smile following an extraction.

-To find out more about dental implants vs crowns and the right choice for you, contact Dentistry on Solent at (02) 9158 6137.
+To find out more about dental implants vs crowns and the right choice for you why not get a free consultation at your local dental clinic in Baulkham Hill?
+Contact Dentistry on Solent at (02) 9158 6137.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.